Small Business Startup Loans

 How to Apply

 The process of applying for an SBA Express Loan is akin to the process for most other SBA Loans and business loans in general.
 Begin by making sure your company satisfies all of the criteria for the loan, then proceed to gather or prepare the required documents.
-Finally, fill out the application, submit your paperwork, and you should receive a response within 2 days.
+Finally, fill out the application, then submit your paperwork, and you should receive a response within 2 days.

 Potential Hidden Fees and Costs for SBA Startup Loans